 If you are still determined to go it alone, identify the evidence that will show you did not quit or that your reasons for doing so were necessitous and compelling.
 Write it down.
 Don’t expect to win simply by showing up at the hearing and telling your side of the story.
 Know the issues on your appeal, whether a voluntary quit or willful misconduct, and be prepared to present documents and testimony of other witnesses who will support you.
 If the employer contends you committed willful misconduct, ask them to produce the written rule or policy you violated and prove that you received it.
 Ask what evidence do they have that shows you acted deliberately?
 Evidence that you made an error is not enough.

 If you are unemployed and unjustly denied your unemployment benefits, don’t let your safety net be cut out from underneath you by failing to follow the steps outlined in this primer.
-If you have any questions, please call me at (215) 493-8287 or email me at [email protected].
+If you have any questions about unemployment claims, please contact me.